-Colvin was named after Verplank Colvin assistant the great surveyor of the Adirondack Park.
+Colvin was named after Verplank Colvin, the great surveyor of the Adirondack Park.
 Colvin is often climbed with Blake Peak – due to it being along the same ridge and located conveniently behind Colvin.

-Colvin has two distinctive trails to the summit, where only one is typically used; the second is located in an area where extensive hiking is involved and a multi-day excursion almost a necessity.
-Colvin offers outstanding views of the Ausable Lakes as well as the Great Range.
+Colvin has two distinctive trails to the summit, where only one is typically used.
+It offers outstanding views of the Ausable Lakes as well as the Great Range.

-This is a 12.5 mile RT with mixed terrain.
+The primary route is a 12.5 mile roundtrip hike with mixed terrain.
 The hike starts along a dirt road the becomes paved next to a golf course.
 At 0.5 miles turn left and down between two tennis courts on Lake Road Way to the entrance station and register at 0.6 mi. from the parking area.
 Beyond is a wooden gate, where you will continue along a dirt road for an additional 2.5 miles before you enter a foot trail.
 The foot trail starts off very moderate but continues to get steeper in sections.
 The final approach to Mount Colvin gets very steep and it helps to have a bit of a boost or hand from a friend.
 After taking the winning views from Colvin you can work your way along the ridge and descend steeply into the col with Blake.
-For more information on that see the second approach below.

 The secondary trailhead leaves from Elk Lake and is 21.0 miles roundtrip.